brookescarlett/mod5-design-materials/readme.md

 4. Intro to Color Theory

 How they work:
-* The labs will offer you some best practices and online tools that will help you implement the principles into your products.
+* The labs will offer you some best practices and online tools that will help you implement the principles into your projects.
-* Throughout the readmes, there will be videos and extra resources that you can dig into and learn more.
-These are just the basics, we're just scratching the surface.
+* Throughout the readmes, there will be videos and extra resources that you can dig into and learn more about the topics covered.

 ### Extra Resources:
 * [Awwwards](https://www.awwwards.com/)